About Cyprus

 For a beach break

-- Almyra is a chic, five star hotel on the coast in Paphos.
-It’s big, with 189 white-on-white rooms and suites, and the facilities to match its size: a choice of four restaurants, a cinema, tennis courts and coaching, a luxurious spa and gym, and a range of age specific kid’s clubs.
-They also run all sorts of watersports courses.
-What we really like Almyra for are the views from most of the rooms, but especially from the roof terraces.
-And we like the direct beach access.
+• Almyra is a chic, five star hotel on the coast in Paphos with stunning views from most of the rooms and roof terraces.
+It’s big, with 189 white-on-white rooms and suites, and the facilities to match its size: a choice of four restaurants, a cinema, tennis courts and coaching, a luxurious spa and gym, and a range of age-specific kids clubs.
+They also run all sorts of watersports courses, and enjoy direct access to the beach.

-- The Thalassa Hotel is a sophisticated feeling beachfront hotel just a short drive from Paphos.
-There are 58 rooms and suites, decorated with cream and ochre hues, and most have a private balcony with views of the resort-style pool and the ocean.
-The Thalassa Hotel has restrictions on children under 12, which might help with the feeling of sophistication.
+• The Thalassa Hotel is a sophisticated beachfront hotel just a short drive from Paphos.
+There are 58 rooms and suites, decorated with cream and ochre hues; most have a private balcony with views of the resort-style pool and the sea.
+No children under 12 are allowed here, so there's a grown-up relaxed vibe.

-- The Columbia Beach Resort is an elegant, low-rise resort on a beautiful bay.
-It has 95 rooms and suites, all generously proportioned, and tastefully decorated.
-As well as easy private beach access there’s also an enormous pool, great spa facilities and a super kid’s club, to go with the superb family suites.
+• The Columbia Beach Resort is an elegant, low-rise resort on a beautiful bay.
+It has 95 rooms and suites, all generously proportioned and tastefully decorated.
+As well as easy private beach access, there’s an enormous pool, great spa facilities and a super kids club, to go with the superb family suites.
 It’s romantic too, though.

 For a complete escape

-- Apokryfo is one of the best places to stay on Cyprus if you’re looking for an escape.
+• Apokryfo is one of the best places to stay on Cyprus if you’re looking for an escape.
 We love it because it’s a gorgeous character property in a pretty, but sleepy, village.
-And we love its exceptional restaurant, serving traditional authentic dishes.
-The accommodation is arranged in a collection of seven rooms and suites, and two villas, both which can sleep up to eight, so it’s extremely flexible, and the decor is simple and elegant: think exposed brickwork and creamy furnishings.
+And we love its exceptional restaurant, serving traditional, authentic dishes.
+The accommodation is arranged in a collection of seven rooms and suites, and two villas, both of which can sleep up to eight.
+So it’s extremely flexible.
+The decor is simple and elegant: think exposed brickwork and creamy furnishings.
 There’s also a pool and a spa.

-- Head into the wonderfully unique, and peaceful Troodos Mountain region, and stay at the Casale Panayiotis, an elegant hotel with 28 rooms and suites, which are dotted all around this small village, all with stone walls, wooden beams, fireplaces and beautiful linens.
-Despite being tucked away in an idyllic, fairly sparsely populated spot, this unique hotel still has a central spa facility and excellent terrace restaurant.
+• Head into the wonderfully unique, and peaceful Troodos Mountain region, and stay at the Casale Panayiotis, an elegant hotel with 28 rooms and suites, which are dotted all around this small village; all feature stone walls, wooden beams, fireplaces and beautiful linens.
+Despite being tucked away in an idyllic, sparsely populated spot, this unique hotel still has a central spa facility and excellent terrace restaurant.
 It’s very romantic too.

-- You’ll find the Paradisos Hills Hotel is a stunning spot close to the Paphos Farhan Forest in the hills above Poli.
-The setting is tranquil, and the hotel itself is a two storey stone building with wooden shutters and beautiful views.
-It has just fifteen simple rooms, all of them with private balconies or terraces, and a pool and restaurant.
+• You’ll find the Paradisos Hills Hotel in a stunning spot close to the Paphos Farhan Forest in the hills above Poli.
+The setting is tranquil, and the hotel is a two storey stone building with wooden shutters and beautiful views.
+It has just fifteen simple rooms, all of them with private balconies or terraces, plus a pool and restaurant.

 For All Out Luxury

-- Large and luxurious, with a Tuscan-style appearance, Anassa is often spoken of as being one of the finest hotels in Cyprus.
+• Large and luxurious, with a Tuscan-style appearance, Anassa is often spoken of as being one of the finest hotels in Cyprus.
 And our Gurus agree: we like its lush grounds with their cypress trees, perfect terraces, and one of the best infinity pools on the island; and its four superb restaurants, several with wonderful views.
-We’ve also enjoyed the award-winning Thalassa Spa, and the more or less private beach.
+Not to mention the award-winning Thalassa Spa, and the more or less private beach.
 The 177 rooms and suites are gorgeous too, with lots of white and lots of light.

-- The Constantinou Bros Asimina Suites Hotel is a luxurious collection of elegant, spacious suites and villas on a beautiful stretch of private beach on the coast of Paphos.
-This is a stylish, adults-only spot with 84 rooms and suites, most with their own balcony, and some with their own pool as well.
-It’s romantic as well as luxurious, with a beautiful terrace restaurant, and the option to arrange private meals for two on the pier.
+• The Constantinou Bros Asimina Suites Hotel is a luxurious collection of elegant, spacious suites and villas on a beautiful stretch of private beach on the coast of Paphos.
+This is a stylish, adults-only spot with 84 rooms and suites, most with a private balcony, and some with a private pool as well.
+It’s romantic as well as luxurious, with a beautiful terrace restaurant, and the option to arrange candlelit meals for two on the pier.

-- A landmark among Cyprus’s five-star resorts, Four Seasons Cyprus in Limassol combines elegance and scale with a truly welcoming feel.
+• Four Seasons Cyprus (not to be confused with the global hotel chain) in Limassol combines elegance and scale with a truly welcoming feel.
 Expect manicured gardens, several lagoon-like pools and a superb range of gourmet restaurants and beach bars.
-It’s equally suited to couples and families, with excellent kids’ clubs and a long list of activities.
+It’s equally suited to couples and families, with excellent kids clubs and a long list of activities.

 For a romantic stay